parsehex/BuddyGenAI/docs/how-to-setup.md

+# How to setup for the first time

+> [!WARNING] This page isn't updated and is for an early version of BuddyGenAI.
+See [here](./getting-started.md) for current instructions and links.

-# Troubleshooting
+## Troubleshooting

 - Most of the time, closing the app and opening it again will fix any issues.
 - Chat can take a while to start up.
 If the sidebar says Chat Starting for more than 30s, try restarting the app.

-# How to setup for the first time

 You can use BuddyGenAI using OpenAI's models or you can bring-your-own-models and run them on your own PC.